Trump declares opioids from Mexico, China 'almost a form of warfare,' tells Sessions to sue drug makers

 “It’s almost a form of warfare,” Trump said, referring to the drugs he called "garbage" that are flowing into the country.
 "I’d be very firm on that.
 It’s a disgrace and we can stop it.”

-TRUMP DECLARES WAR ON OPIOD ABUSE, CALLS FOR DEATH PENALTY FOR TRAFFICKERS
+TRUMP DECLARES WAR ON OPIOID ABUSE, CALLS FOR DEATH PENALTY FOR TRAFFICKERS

-Trump added: "I'd also like to ask you to bring a major lawsuit against the drug companies on opiods.
-Some states have done it, but I'd like a lawsuit to be brought against these companies that are really sending opiods at a level that -- it really shouldn't be happening. ...
+Trump added: "I'd also like to ask you to bring a major lawsuit against the drug companies on opioids.
+Some states have done it, but I'd like a lawsuit to be brought against these companies that are really sending opioids at a level that -- it really shouldn't be happening. ...
 People go into a hospital with a broken arm, they come out, they're a drug addict."

 More than 1,000 lawsuits by more than a dozen states have already been filed nationwide against distributors and manufacturers in recent months amid the opioid epidemic.